-As shown in Figure B-1, the diurnal profiles of BC and PM{10} are characterized by a morning peak in concentrations at both monitoring locations.
-The peak in BC occurs between 6:00 a.m. and 8:00 a.m., while the peak in PM{10} is broader, occurring between 6:00 a.m. and 10:00 a.m.
-Overall, the mean hourly concentrations of both BC and PM{10} are lower at the Community site than at the Landfill site.
+As shown in Figure B-1, the diurnal profiles of $PM{10}$ and BC are characterized by a morning peak in concentrations at both monitoring locations.
+The peak in BC occurs between 6:00 a.m. and 8:00 a.m., while the peak in $PM{10}$ is broader, occurring between 6:00 a.m. and 10:00 a.m.
+Since Year 13, a secondary peak in $PM{10}$ has been occurring between 5:00 p.m. and 6:00 p.m. at the Landfill site.
+Besides rising $PM{10}$ concentrations at the Landfill site, the diurnal profiles of $PM{10}$ at the Community site and BC at both sites have been generally decreasing throughout the 15 years of monitoring.
+Overall, the mean hourly concentrations of both $PM{10}$ and BC are lower at the Community site than at the Landfill site.

-As shown in the box-whisker plots (Figure B-2), median concentrations of BC and PM10 are higher during the warm season (approximately May through September) at both the Community and the Landfill sites.
-Figure B-2 shows the percentage of time during which winds at the Landfill and Community sites originated from each wind direction sector (South Coast Air Basin, Landfill, or Other) during each month of the 14 years.
+As shown in the box-whisker plots (Figure B-2), median concentrations of $PM{10}$ and BC are higher during the warm season (approximately May through September) at both the Community and the Landfill sites.
+The median $PM{10}$ concentrations peak in June at both sites.
+Median BC concentrations are roughly equal in August and September at the Landfill site and are roughly equal in June through September at the Community site.